We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 - Assess the brand: Does it operate with integrity and adhere to industry best practices?

-- Best affordable mat: ProSourceFit Acupressure Mat and Pillow Set | Skip to Review
+- Best affordable mat: ProSourceFit Acupressure Mat and Pillow Set | Skip to review

-- Best mat for feet: Daiwa Felicity Foot Massager Reflexology Mat | Skip to Review
+- Best mat for feet: Daiwa Felicity Foot Massager Reflexology Mat | Skip to review

-- Best splurge: Shakti Premium Acupressure Mat Original | Skip to Review
+- Best splurge: Shakti Premium Acupressure Mat Original | Skip to review

 Acupressure mats are designed to produce similar results as acupressure massage.

 Acupressure mats are generally very similar in design.
-The differences in cost between them is often associated with extra bells and whistles, such as storage bags.
+The differences in cost between them are often associated with extra bells and whistles, such as storage bags.
 The type of fabric used to make the mat may also increase the cost.

 In general, more expensive is not necessarily the same as more effective, so we tried to include a range of options with a variety of prices.